Different Fishing Lures And How To Use Them (Everything You Need To Know!)

 The best color for a topwater lure is white bellies.
 White bellies are a type of topwater lure that are sometimes referred to as “belly-crawlers.”
 They are meant to imitate small baitfish like shad and cunner.
 They are great for fishing shallow cover, like grass and grass beds, and are best fished in the morning or evening.

-Read also How To Fishing For Marlin?
+Read also How To Get Into Fly Fishing?

 fishing